Simple Man (Klaus Nomi album): Reception

 In a retrospective review, AllMusic's Sean Carruthers wrote that "while the album starts out promisingly with an atmospheric fade-in followed by a hard dance number with the occasional Birthday Party-style guitar thrown in, the rest of the album did its damnedest to move the album's overall tone to one of self-parody."
 As examples, he pointed out the "hyper-sugary" cover of "Just One Look", the "faux-country disco" of "Rubberband Lazer", and the version of "Ding-Dong!
 The Witch Is Dead".
 Dismissing most of the album as "kitsch", Carruthers felt that Nomi's "true capabilities are shown off by his versions of classical works."

+The single "Ding Dong" was described by Smash Hits as "a nightmarish cover".